miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 title: "Teaching AI to Act: The Model Context Protocol Breakthrough"
 permalink: /futureproof/teaching-ai-model-context-protocol/
 description: "I’m captivated by the breakthrough of MCP in Pipulate—teaching an LLM to not just talk but *act* by outputting structured commands that trigger tools, like fetching a cat fact, and then weaving the results back into our dialogue.
 It’s not about making the AI “smarter” but giving it a lever to move the world, a kind of agency that feels alive, even if it’s fleeting.
 This moment feels like I’ve cracked open a new way to collaborate with these ephemeral digital minds."
-meta_description: MCP enables LLMs to trigger tool calls like fetching cat facts, integrating results into conversation history for local AI agency.
+meta_description: Discover MCP: Teach LLMs to trigger tool calls like cat facts, weaving results into local AI conversations for powerful agency.
 meta_keywords: Pipulate, MCP, Model Context Protocol, LLM tool calls, local AI, AI agency, conversation history, FastHTML, digital planarian, lens grinder, Unix pipes, AI ethics, cat fact API, human-AI collaboration
 layout: post
 sort_order: 1